Venice and the Veneto

 Not included: air and airport transportation, unscheduled meals, room service, items of a personal nature.

-Group size: a maximum of 12 people
+Group size: approximately 12 people